 Two gigantic oil and gas producers from the energy sector top our list showcasing 10 of China’s top 10 major export-oriented companies.
-Based on company asset values as of December 2018, also making the list were a pair of companies from the iron and steel industry plus a duo of heavy equipment manufacturers.
+Based on company asset values as of December 2019, a pair of companies from the iron and steel industry plus a duo of heavy equipment manufacturers also made the list.

 In the analysis below, we compare 10 of China’s major exports-related businesses based on asset values, sales and profitability.
 Also specified is the Chinese city where multinational has its headquarters.
 Excluded are Chinese financial institutions or multinationals headquartered in China’s Special Administrative Region, Hong Kong.